-In 1864, John Stuart Mill, who openly supported women’s suffrage, was elected to British Parliament.
-Throughout his campaign he called for an amendment to the Reform Act to include female suffrage.
+John Stuart Mill, who openly supported women’s suffrage, was elected to British Parliament in 1864.
+Throughout his campaign, he called for an amendment to the Reform Act to include female suffrage.
 Although the Reform Act was ultimately defeated by the entirely male conservative government, for the first time it did succeed in raising awareness of the issue of women’s enfranchisement across the commonwealth.

-Emmeline Pankhurst, a highly visible suffragist from the UK, broke away from the NUWSS to create the Women's Social and Political Union (WSPU).
-Since the movement had lost momentum and support of the press, Pankhurst advocated for more violent forms of protest, such as storming the government while in session, invading private homes, and chaining themselves to public buildings, leading to the arrest and imprisonment of many women.
-Many of the women were treated inhumanely while in jail, and although their tactics gained public awareness through shock-value, in doing so, the group also lost many supporters of suffrage - both men and women - who were not in agreement with their methods.
+Emmeline Pankhurst, a highly visible suffragist from the UK, broke away from the NUWSS to create the Women’s Social and Political Union (WSPU).
+Since the movement had lost momentum and support of the press, Pankhurst advocated for more violent forms of protest.
+This included storming the government while in session, invading private homes, and chaining themselves to public buildings.
+This led to the arrest and imprisonment of many women, many of whom were treated inhumanely while in jail.
+While the WSPU’s tactics gained public awareness through shock-value, they also caused the group to lose many supporters of suffrage—men and women alike—who were not in agreement with their methods.

-As early as 1884 women were granted limited franchise to vote in Ontario – provided they were widows or unmarried.
-Married women, on the other hand, were not only unable to vote, but like their sisters across the rest of Canada, were also unable to own property or hold public office because they were not deemed ‘persons’ under the law.
+As early as 1884, women were granted limited franchise to vote in Ontario, provided they were widows or unmarried.
+On the other hand, married women were not only unable to vote, but like their sisters across the rest of Canada, were also unable to own property or hold public office because they were not deemed ‘persons’ under the law.

 In the prairies, especially in the grain belt of Saskatchewan and Manitoba, the women’s movement was particularly active.
 While in Saskatchewan the suffrage movement was rural, in Alberta and Manitoba there were strong ties to the temperance movement.

-Nellie McClung, already a well-known advocate and popular speaker on the subject of women’s suffrage, having recently relocated (along with her family) to Winnipeg, joined a group of men and women activists to found the Political Equality League.
+Nellie McClung was at this time already a well-known advocate and popular speaker on the subject of women’s suffrage.
+Having relocated with her family to Winnipeg, Nellie joined a group of men and women activists to found the Political Equality League.

-At that time in Manitoba, then Conservative Premier Roblin strongly opposed giving women the right to vote, and in 1914 Nellie McClung and her fellow reformers wanted to defeat him.
-They put on a play called "The Women's Parliament," a satire which turned the tables and poked fun at the dangers of giving men the right to vote.
-Nellie's parody of premier Roblin's arguments caused uproarious laughter, and the play went ‘on tour’ playing to packed and enthusiastic audiences.
+At that time in Manitoba, Conservative Premier Roblin strongly opposed giving women the right to vote, and in 1914, Nellie McClung and her fellow reformers wanted to defeat him.
+They put on a play called “The Women’s Parliament,” a satire that turned the tables and poked fun at the dangers of giving men the right to vote.
+Nellie McClung’s parody of premier Roblin’s arguments caused uproarious laughter and the play went ‘on tour’ playing to packed houses and enthusiastic audiences.
 While Roblin was not ultimately defeated for another term, the efforts of Nellie and the Political Equality League helped sway the Liberal Party, who were ultimately elected to power the following term.